JudeAlquiza/twitter-sample-stream/README.md

 ![UI screenshot](/images/ui_screenshot.png "UI screenshot")

+**The app component is set to do a refresh every 15 seconds to retrieve the most recent data from the Web API.**

 ### Local Installation
 The Twitter Stream Angular App project is located in this folder ui/twitter-stream-ng

 Run `npm install` to install the packages and run `ng serve` to run the angular app locally.

 Navigate to `http://localhost:4200` to access the app.